AstroBrandt/ALeCS/README.md

   * The MP2 and CCSD(T) geometries are saved as PDB files.
 The HF geometries are saved as XYZ files.
 These were checked and readable by GaussView and Avogadro (versions 1 and 2).
 - `ion_xs/`: This folder contains the total electron-impact ionization cross sections at HF, MP2 and CCSD(T) levels of theory.
 The folders contain different subsets of the molecules, with some overlap between them.
   * These files have two or three columns.
 The first column is always the energy in eV.
 The second column is the BEB cross section in units of $a_0^2$ where $a_0$ is the Bohr radius.
 The third column, if it is there, is the damped BEB cross section in units of $a_0^2$.
-  * In the `recommended/` folder there is the full sample of cross sections where for each species we give the recommended cross sections.
+  * In the `recommended/` folder there is the full sample of cross sections, where for each species we give the recommended cross sections.
 These files are all two column containing **only** the BEB cross sections.
 - `ips/`: There are several text files here containing the calculated ionization potentials at CAM-B3LYP/aug-cc-pVQZ and CCSD(T)/CBS levels of theory and the recommended values from the NIST Chemistry WebBook.
   * There is a file for each subset, with the first column being the chemical name and the second the ionization potential in eV.

 ## Collaboration
 Our current collaboration is
-- Brandt Gaches (PI), Cosmic Origins Fellow, Chalmers University of Technology, Sweden
+- Brandt Gaches (PI), Emmy Noether Junior Group Leader, Faculty of Physics, University of Duisburg-Essen, DE
 - Stefano Bovino, Associate Professor, Sapienza University of Rome, Italy
-- Giulia Bovolenta, PhD Student, Universidad de Concepción, Chile
+- Giulia Bovolenta, Postdoctoral Researcher, Atomistic Simulations, Italian Institute of Technology, Italy
 - Prasanta Gorai, Postdoctoral Fellow, University of Oslo, Norway
 - Tommaso Grassi, Scientist, Max Planck Institute for Extraterrestrial Physics, Germany
 - David Heathcote, Postdoctoral Researcher, University of Oxford, United Kingdom